 Visibility is usually excellent, and can sometimes reach a dizzying 130 feet/40 meters.
 This incredible clarity transforms the area’s teeming reefs into a veritable aquarium, providing the perfect conditions for underwater photographers hoping to get that perfect shot.
-The abundance of warm, clear water helps new or inexperienced divers to feel comfortable underwater, making the Red Sea an excellent choice for those hoping to enrol on their first scuba course.Continue to 3 of 6 below.
+The abundance of warm, clear water helps new or inexperienced divers to feel comfortable underwater, making the Red Sea an excellent choice for those hoping to sign up for an entry level scuba course.

 Above all, the Red Sea is renowned for its reefs, which remain stable and healthy at a time when other major reef systems are suffering from the effects of climate change and marine pollution.
 In total, the reefs of the Red Sea support more than 220 different species of hard and soft coral.
-Together, these corals provide the basis of an ecosystem that offers both food and shelter to more than 1,100 species of fish - almost a fifth of which are found nowhere else on Earth.
+Together, these corals provide the basis of an ecosystem that offers both food and shelter to more than 1,100 species of fish, almost a fifth of which are found nowhere else on Earth.

 Perhaps the most famous of the region’s pristine reefs are those of Ras Mohammed National Park, a marine reserve located at the southernmost tip of the Sinai Peninsula.
-Established in 1983, Ras Mohammed is Egypt’s oldest national park, and today it constitutes a 480 square kilometer sanctuary for a proliferation of corals and marine life.
-Other unforgettable reefs include those of the Giftun Islands and the Straits of Tiran.Continue to 4 of 6 below.
+Established in 1983, Ras Mohammed is Egypt’s oldest national park and constitutes a 480-square-kilometer sanctuary for a proliferation of corals and marine life.
+Other unforgettable reefs include those of the Giftun Islands and the Straits of Tiran.

 The Red Sea is also a prime wreck diving destination, with a bevy of world-famous wrecks including several from the Second World War.
 Undoubtedly, the most iconic of these is the wreck of the S.S.
 Thistlegorm, a merchant vessel drafted for military use in 1940.
-In October 1941, she was attacked by German bombers whilst carrying supplies to North Africa.
+In October 1941 she was attacked by German bombers whilst carrying supplies to North Africa.
 Today, she lies at 100 feet/30 meters, her split hull revealing wartime treasures including motorbikes, weapons and armored cars.

 Just north of popular resort town Hurghada lies the Shaab Abu Nuhas reef, whose treacherous shoals have claimed many ships over the centuries.
 The reef’s most famous casualties include the Giannis D, a cargo vessel sunk in 1983; the Carnatic, a merchant ship sunk in 1869; and the Chrisoula K, a freighter sunk in 1981.
-All of the Red Sea wrecks have a unique history, and visiting their final resting places is an incredible way to experience their stories firsthand.Continue to 5 of 6 below.
+All of the Red Sea wrecks have a unique history, and visiting their final resting places is an incredible way to experience their stories firsthand.

 For many divers, a visit to the Red Sea is an opportunity to see some of the underwater world’s most charismatic species.
 During the warm summer months (May - July), plankton blooms in the northern Red Sea attract filter-feeding behemoths, including the whale shark, renowned as the world’s largest fish; and the balletic manta ray.
-Summer is also a good time for spotting schools of endangered scalloped hammerhead shark.
+Summer is also a good time for spotting schools of the endangered scalloped hammerhead shark.

 For shark-lovers, southerly reefs like Brothers, Daedalus and Elphinstone offer the best chance for swimming with the elusive oceanic whitetip.
-These magnificent sharks have a reputation for unpredictable behavior, but with the guidance of a knowledgable operator, it is possible to safely encounter them in their own environment.
-Other megafauna highlights include the dugongs of Abu Dabbab lagoon near Marsa Alam, and the friendly spinner dolphins of Samadai Reef.Continue to 6 of 6 below.
+These magnificent sharks have a reputation for unpredictable behavior, but with the guidance of a knowledgeable operator, it is possible to safely encounter them in their own environment.
+Other megafauna highlights include the dugongs of Abu Dabbab lagoon near Marsa Alam and the friendly spinner dolphins of Samadai Reef.

 Land-based dive resorts are an excellent choice for those with non-diving friends or family, and the Red Sea has plenty of these to choose from.
 However, it is Egypt’s liveaboard industry for which Red Sea diving is most famous - and for serious divers, these are often the better choice.
 Spending a week or two aboard a dedicated dive boat means more time on (and under) the water, affording you the chance to experience a greater variety of dive sites.